Crown-Commercial-Service/ccs-esourcing-tenders-api/README.md

 Eclipse and IntelliJ must be configured to use same source code formatting rules to ensure that no changes/diffs are introduced due to IDE reformatting.

-Java code formatting should follow the [Google Java Code style](https://google.github.io/styleguide/javaguide.html) as defined here https://google.github.io/styleguide/javaguide.html using the [supported tooling](https://github.com/google/google-java-format) if required.
+Java code formatting should follow the [Google Java Code style](https://google.github.io/styleguide/javaguide.html) using the [supported tooling](https://github.com/google/google-java-format) if required.
 The Eclipse the coding style configuration is available here [eclipse-java-google-style.xml](./dev/resources/eclipse-java-google-style.xml)

 Static analysis is performed using SpotBugs in the maven build.